Yasujirō Ozu: Wartime

 Ozu's writings also offers a glimpse into the Japanese military's use of comfort women.
 In a letter sent to friends in Japan on 11 April 1938, from Dingyuan County in China's Anhui Province, Ozu writes about the comfort station protocol in lightly coded terms.
 In a 13 January 1939 diary entry, Ozu writes more openly about his group's upcoming turn for use of a comfort station near Yingcheng.
-He mentions that two tickets, ointment and prophylatics are provided, and that three Korean and twelve Chinese women were being held at the comfort station for their use.
+He mentions that two tickets, ointment and prophylactics are provided, and that three Korean and twelve Chinese women were being held at the comfort station for their use.
 Comfort station rates and schedules are also given by Ozu.

 In 1939, he wrote the first draft of the script for The Flavor of Green Tea over Rice, but shelved it due to extensive changes insisted on by military censors.
 The first film Ozu made on his return was the critically and commercially successful Brothers and Sisters of the Toda Family, released in 1941.
 He followed this with There Was a Father (Chichi Ariki, 1942), which explored the strong bonds of affection between a father and son despite years of separation.

 In 1943, Ozu was again drafted into the army for the purpose of making a propaganda film in Burma.
 However, he was sent to Singapore instead, to make a documentary Derii e, Derii e ("To Delhi, to Delhi") about Chandra Bose.
 During his time in Singapore, having little inclination to work, he spent an entire year reading, playing tennis and watching American films provided by the Army information corps.
 He was particularly impressed with Orson Welles's Citizen Kane.
 He occupied a fifth-floor room facing the sea in the Cathay Building where he entertained guests, drew pictures, and collected rugs.
 At the end of the Second World War, in August 1945, Ozu destroyed the script and all footage of the film.
 He was detained as a civilian, and worked in a rubber plantation.
 Of his film team of 32 people, there was only space for 28 on the first repatriation boat to Japan.
 Ozu won a lottery giving him a place, but gave it to someone else who was anxious to return.